sewoller/A3/Attention.md

 [Attention](https://dictionary.cambridge.org/dictionary/english/attention#google_vignette) is defined as notice, thought, or interest.
-It is often measureds
+In a neuroscience